CodePadawans/ataru/README.md

 4. Finally, execute:

+- in case you want to check all the markdown files from your project:

+    `$ bundle exec ataru check`

+- in case you want to check only specific markdown files from your project:

-    `$ bundle exec ataru check [your Markdown files, with proper path, separated by empty space]`
+    `$ bundle exec ataru check PROJECT_ROOT/foo/bar/filename_1.md PROJECT_ROOT/foo/bar/filename_2.md`

 5. Check the results.